prosody-events/prosody-py/Readme.md

 async def shutdown(signal, loop):
     print(f"Received exit signal {signal.name}...")
+    # Unsubscribe from Kafka topics
     await client.unsubscribe()
+    # Cancel all running tasks
     tasks = [t for t in asyncio.all_tasks() if t is not asyncio.current_task()] [task.cancel() for task in tasks]
+    # Wait for all tasks to be cancelled
     await asyncio.gather(*tasks, return_exceptions=True)
+    # Stop the event loop
     loop.stop()

+# Set up signal handlers for graceful shutdown
 loop = asyncio.get_event_loop()
 signals = (signal.SIGHUP, signal.SIGTERM, signal.SIGINT)
 for s in signals: